Pupil Premium Funding

 What funding is available?

-• An additional £1900 is also given to schools for any pupil who has been adopted, or is in local authority care.
+• £2530 is given to schools for any pupil who has been adopted, or is in local authority care.

 How is this funding spent?